iwanders/scalopus/scalopus_catapult/README.md

 will call `startInterval` and `finishInterval` on all the sources.
 Ultimately chunking the collected trace events and sending them to the trace viewer.

+The [CatapultRecorder](/scalopus_catapult/include/scalopus_catapult/catapult_recorder.h) can be used to collect the tracepoints from providers without running the catapult server.
+Combined with a transport that connects to the running process, this can be used to collect tracepoints during the lifetime of the process and write these to a file on process exit.
+This is shown in the `embedded_catapult_recorder` example in the example directory.

 ## scalopus_catapult_server

 Besides the `scalopus_catapult` shared object, this package builds the `scalopus_catapult_server` binary that can be